shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

 }
 </code></pre>
     <aside class="notes">
         <b>Before we can use the store we must create its definition.
-To do this we need to use a TypeScript interface.</b>
+To do this we can use a TypeScript interface.</b>
         <ol>
             <li>The currentUser has a User type</li>
             <li>Users are an array of User</li>